James Anthony Happ

 On July 29, 2010, Happ was sent to the Houston Astros in the Roy Oswalt trade.
 Bothered by injuries, he had only made three starts for the Phillies, as well as nine minor league appearances before the trade.
 With Houston, he went 5-4, 3.75 in 13 starts.
 He was then a part of the Astros' rotation for all of 2011, but was only 6-15 with a 5.35 ERA.
 He turned things around to some extent in 2012, improving to 7-9, 4.83 after 18 starts.
 He was then sent to the Toronto Blue Jays as part of a 10-player blockbuster trade on July 20th.
 With Toronto, he started 6 times in 10 appearances, going 3-2, 4.69 in 40 1/3 innings.

 In 2014, he showed he was fully over the effects of the injury when he made 26 starts in 30 appearances and pitched 158 innings, his highest total since 2009.
 His record was 11-11, 4.22, comparable to other members of the staff, such as Dickey and Buehrle who were also around .500.
 His ERA was his lowest since 2010 and he had 133 strikeouts, all positive indicators.
 On December 3rd, however, the Blue Jays decided to trade him to the Seattle Mariners, in return for OF Michael Saunders, targeted to become the starter in left field.
 The trade turned out to be a bad one for Toronto, as Saunders was injured in spring training and hardly played during the first half, whereas they were short of reliable pitchers.
 Happ did okay with Seattle in the first four months of 2015, starting 20 games in 21 appearances and putting up a record of 4-6, 4.64 while logging 108 2/3 innings.
 The Mariners had expected to contend for a postseason slot, but were well behind the division leaders at the end of July, so they traded Happ to the Pittsburgh Pirates on July 31st, in return for prospect Adrian Sampson.
 Pittsburgh was in need of another starter as A.J.
 Burnett had gone on the DL right before the trading deadline.
-His acquisition may not have been much heralded, but it turned out to be one of the best deals of the season as he won five consecutive starts beginning on August 19th, as the Pirates consolidated their hold on a wild card spot.
+J.A.'s acquisition may not have been much heralded, but it turned out to be one of the best deals of the season as he won five consecutive starts beginning on August 19th, as the Pirates consolidated their hold on a wild card spot.
 He allowed only 3 runs in 36 innings during that stretch.
+He went 7-2, 1.85 in 11 games as a starter for Pittsburgh, to finish the year with a combined record of 11-8, 3.61 in 32 games.

 - 2009 Topps All-Star Rookie Team